TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 To use a document storage endpoint, you will have to have the endpoint infrastructure already set up and configured.

-You can refer to [infra template's storage section](/docs/appendix/infrastructure-template#storage) for more information.

 The value of `"documentStorage"` property is an object which expects an `"url"` property. `"apiKey"` can also be added.

 - The value of `"apikey"` property it accepts a string as the API key.